unkeyed/marketing-site/LICENSING.md

 purposes with attribution.
 You may not create derivative works, republish the Content commercially, or use the Content to train machine learning models.

-## Trademarks (all rights reserved)
+## Brand (common-law trademark, limited nominative use)

-The Unkey name, logo, wordmark, and associated brand assets are trademarks of Unkeyed, Inc. They are not licensed under AGPL-3.0 or CC BY-NC-ND 4.0.
-See `TRADEMARKS.md` for the full policy.
+The Unkey name, logo, wordmark, and associated brand assets are unregistered trademarks of Unkeyed, Inc., used in commerce in connection with Unkey's software and infrastructure services.
+They are not licensed under AGPL-3.0 or CC BY-NC-ND 4.0.
+The Unkey logo is also a copyrighted work of Unkeyed, Inc. See `TRADEMARKS.md` for the full policy.

 If you fork this repository to build your own project, you must remove or replace all Unkey branding before publishing, hosting, or distributing the